jcgregorio/blog/content/news/2024/04/project-management/index.md

 revolve around trying to reduce that ambiquity.

-Sure, we will also track cost, resouce allocation, and other attributes of a task as the project goes on, but that is almost always in service of a finish time.
+Sure, we will also track cost, resouce allocation, and other attributes of a task as the project goes on, but that is almost always **in service of a finish time**.

 The fundamental nature of the ambiguity of the finish time of a task is something I regularly see get lost in project management, and think that might